0x0ranm/NoHup-Detector/README.md

 # POC

-In case you run the script without root permissions you will not be able to run all over the processes </br>
+Run this script with root permissions in order to check all processes. </br>
 Usage: python3 nohup_detector.py